ThalesGroup/ForgeRock-AuthTree/README.md

 ## Create a new Authentication Tree

 ### Authentication Tree Diagram
 You can create many types of authentication tree to match your specific deployment.
-Below are 2 variants than can typically be used for simple setup.
+Below are 2 variants than can typically be used for simple setups.
 The integration of the Gemalto authentication solutions is done via the OAuth 2.0 node.

 #### Quick Demo Setup
 For a **quick demo setup**, build this flow.
-It uses **"Provision Dynamic Account"**, that creates temporary accounts for logged in users.
+It uses the **"Provision Dynamic Account"** node, that creates temporary accounts for logged in users.
 Those accounts are deleted once the session expires.

 ![Tree with temporary accounts](/images/tree-temporary.png)

 #### Persistent Accounts
 For a more realistic deployment, we recommend to use this flow.
-It uses **"Provision IDM Account"** to **permanently persist user accounts** in an IDM.
+It uses the **"Provision IDM Account"** node to **permanently persist user accounts** in an IDM.
 An IDM needs to be configured in Access Management.

 ![Tree with permanent accounts](/images/tree-permanent.png)